Foreign Exchange Spot (FX Spot)

 Foreign Exchange Forward (FX Forward)

 The Foreign Exchange Forward (FX Forward) is a contract between two parties, where they both become contractually bound to carry out a predetermined currency transaction at a certain date in the future.
-One of the parties is contractually bound to forex 2purchase a predetermined amount of a certain currency from the other party, and pay with a predetermined amount of another – also predetermined – currency.
+One of the parties is contractually bound to purchase a predetermined amount of a certain currency from the other party, and pay with a predetermined amount of another – also predetermined – currency.
 The other party is contractually bound to carry out this transaction as well; the Foreign Exchange Forward is not an options contract (i.e. the FX Forward is not a contract where only one of the parties has an obligation).

 FX Forward contracts are often tailor-made to suite the needs of the two parties.
 For traders, the FX Future is a more convenient choice since the FX Future is standardized, making valuation etc easier.
 You can read more about FX Futures below.